 OFF-BROADWAY RUN PREVIEWS JANUARY 26, OPENS FEBRUARY 3, RUNS THROUGH MARCH 12

 REVIEW: Company XIV has a unique signature of show delivery (See our previous glorious reviews).
 After playing Cinderella and Nutcracker Rouge, both innovative, the one question that is on everyone's lips is: How are they going to reach beyond what they've already accomplished?
-The answer is in the genius of Mr Austin McCormick.
+The answer is in the genius of Mr. Austin McCormick.
 He will find and imagine what no one will.
-In this Snow White's production, the use of the video medium is stronger than with any others of their past shows.
+In this Snow White production, the use of the video medium is stronger than with any other of their past shows.
 Having the video being the POV of the audience is simply genius.
-The impeccable costumes of Zane Phihlstrom, the wonderful production of Jeanette Oi-Suk Yew and the makeup design by Sarah Cimino by are beyond revolutionary.
+The impeccable costumes of Zane Phihlstrom, the wonderful production of Jeanette Oi-Suk Yew, and the makeup design by Sarah Cimino are beyond revolutionary.
 All the cast deserves kudos for this fantastic performance and their diversity.
 Lea Helle delivers her German charms and talents.
-The iceball filled with lights and the acrobat skills with hoop gymnastics, all prove that once again Mr Austin McCormick and the Company XIV are the most creative talents on earth.
+The iceball filled with lights and the acrobat skills with hoop gymnastics, all prove that once again Mr. Austin McCormick and Company XIV are the most creative talents on earth.
 Sell your house if you have to, but go to see this production.
 You won't regret it.

 The cast includes Hilly Bodin, Marisol Cabrera, Laura Careless, Courtney Giannone, Lea Helle, Nicholas Katen, Malik Kitchen, Mark Osmundsen, Davon Rainey and Marcy Richardson.

-The design team includes Zane Pihlstrom (Costume & Set Design), Jeanette Yew (Lighting Design) and Sarah Cimino (Makeup Design).
+The design team includes Zane Pihlstrom (Costume and set Design), Jeanette Yew (Lighting Design), and Sarah Cimino (Makeup Design).